nicolelyu021/Collection_Popular-Name/README.md

  Emma 22532

- This indicates that Emily is the most popular name with 25,494 registered namings, Emma is the second most popular with 22,532, and so on.
+ This indicates that Emily is the most popular name with 25,494 registered namings, Emma is the second most popular with 22,532, and so on.
  Write a program that determines how many names are on both the boys’ and the girls’ list.
 Use the following algorithm: